| || |

 - Massive Display Examples: Dark and heavy, this group includes Aachen, Linotype Authentic, Figaro, Jeunesse Slab, ITC Lubalin Graph, Neo Contact, Old Town No 536, Playbill, Princetoiwn, Retro Bold, Wanted, Waterloo Bold, Westside.
 Many of these are so-called Western saloon or wanted poster fonts.

-Nikita Simmons categorizes the Slavonic / Orthodox typefaces. i reproduce his classification system here.
+Nikita Simmons categorized the Slavonic / Orthodox typefaces. i reproduce his classification system here.
 For links, information and downloads, please visit his site.

 - Ustav Fonts - representing the handwritten system of Paleoslavonic, Old [Church] Slavonic, AND including the Glagolitic script.